-The two-year Army ROTC program is available to junior college students and others who did not take the first two years of the four-year program.
+The two-year Army ROTC program is available to transfer students from junior college and others who did not take the first two years of the four-year program.
 The two-year program requires successful completion of a six-week summer camp or prior military service.
 The two-year program (Advanced Course) is the same as that of the four-year program.